Hands on: Microsoft Surface Studio 2 review

 As for upgrades, the Surface Studio 2 can support GeForce GTX 1070 (8GB GDDR5 memory) graphics, up to 32GB of DDR4 memory and as much as 2TB of SSD space.
 The processor option remains the same throughout.

-It’s difficult to compare this product against competing all-in-one PCs for creatives and otherwise, as it remains intended for an incredibly specific audience.
-However, we do know that Microsoft has upped the starting asking price by 500 bills for parts that, while a major improvement over the first Surface Studio, are arguably dated by today’s standards.
+It’s difficult to compare this product against competing all-in-one PCs for creatives and otherwise, as it remains intended for a very specific audience.
+However, we do know that Microsoft has upped the starting asking price by 500 bills (in the US at least) for parts that, while a major improvement over the first Surface Studio, are arguably dated by today’s standards.

-All in all, it’s difficult to say what price can be put on such a specific niche product with no benchmarks to compare it against, but this is an expensive piece of computer no matter how you shake it.
+All in all, it’s difficult to say what price should be put on such a niche product with no benchmarks to compare it against, but this is an expensive piece of hardware no matter how you cut it.

 Design and display

-This may turn out to be a rather short section, as absolutely nothing has changed about the Surface Studio in its physical design in the upgrade to Surface Studio 2.
+This may turn out to be a rather short section, as absolutely nothing has changed about the Surface Studio in its physical design in the course of the upgrade to the Surface Studio 2.
 Even the included wireless keyboard and mouse are identical.

 However, it would have been welcome to see that starting price hike further justified with a full array of USB-C 3.1 ports or – even better – Thunderbolt 3, especially given this device’s potential to act as the hub of your desk.

-Also, why couldn’t this product have received that jaw-dropping, all-black color palette?
+Also, why couldn’t this product have received that jaw-dropping, all-black color palette that we saw for the Surface Laptop 2 and Surface Pro 9, which was announced alongside the Studio 2?
 Imagine how that would bounce off the chrome accents and just disappear behind your work.

 Performance

-Naturally, we’ll refrain from making any hard judgments here, but our first impressions of the Surface Studio 2 power profile are … concerned.
+Naturally, we’ll refrain from making any hard judgments here, but our first impressions of the Surface Studio 2 power profile are… well, we're a little concerned.
 You see, the components listed above may be a sizable improvement over the previous model, but they’re rather behind current standards – particularly the processor.

+Today, we have the second (Kaby Lake R) and third (Coffee Lake) round of 8th-generation, mobile Intel processors widely available for use, even with beefier ‘H’ and ‘B’ series CPUs featured within those two lines of processors.

 Microsoft has admittedly improved the storage on offer massively by removing the hybrid drives in lieu of dedicated, NVMe SSDs.
-However, what we’d hate to see is the processor now become a bottleneck for productivity, but that will only show itself in a full review.
+However, what we’d hate to see is the processor now become a bottleneck for productivity – but that will only show itself in our full review process.

-Right now, the bottom line is that Surface Studio 2 is a marked improvement upon the previous model is nearly every way.
+Right now, the bottom line is that Surface Studio 2 is a marked improvement upon the previous model in nearly every way.

 Early verdict

-For owners of the current Surface Studio, there is clearly a lot to like about this update, with performance improvements in almost all categories.
-However, it’s important to note how far behind this product is in general processing out of the gate, and will likely soon be behind again in graphics once Nvidia’s mobile Turing class chips release.
+For owners of the current Surface Studio, there's clearly a lot to like about this update, with performance improvements in almost all categories.
+However, it’s important to note how far behind this product is in general processing out of the gate, and it'll likely soon be behind again in terms of graphics, once Nvidia’s mobile Turing class chips release.

-This puts that arguably sizable price tag into important context.
-It’s normal to expect the absolute latest technology available in a product that costs this much.
-Stay tuned for a full review to see just how much that matters this time around.
+This puts that arguably sizable price tag into important context – it's not unreasonable to expect the absolute latest technology in a product that costs this much.
+Stay tuned for our full review to see just how much that matters this time around.